Start planning your trip

 Sumo is a great way to get experience traditional martial arts in Japan.
 The Grand Sumo Tournament held annually in July is a major series of matches where the most talented wrestlers compete in Japan.

-In 2020, it is being held in Tokyo, without spectators, between July 19 and August 2.
-Visitors wanting to experience the excitement and skill of the athletes shouldn't miss a chance to see this high-level tournament on television or online.
+Visitors wanting to experience the excitement and skill of the athletes shouldn't miss a chance to see this high-level tournament at the venue, on television, or online.

 10. Make a Wish During Tanabata